Beaches? Tick. Nightlife? Tick. Proximity to some of the world’s most exciting theme parks? Double tick.

-This stunning 19th-century building will captivate you before you even step inside — once in the front, door, the vast array of ceramics, art decor, paintings, sculptures and opulent furniture on display (dating back to the early 1800s) just make it so much more special.
+This stunning 19th-century building will captivate you before you even step inside — once in the front door, the vast array of ceramics, art decor, paintings, sculptures and opulent furniture on display (dating back to the early 1800s) just makes it so much more special.

-For history and art buffs, put this on your list of things to do in Tampa.
+For history and art buffs, put the Plant Museum on your list of things to do in Tampa.
 After all, it was Plant’s vision and riches that launched Tampa to stardom.

 5 – Sample the culinary delights of Ybor City

-On this three-hour walking tour, get ready for 4-6 food and drink tastings in between points of interest in Ybor City!
+On this three-hour walking tour, get ready for four to six food and drink tastings in between points of interest in Ybor City!

 Tampa and boats go together like peanut butter and jelly, so why not step up to the helm, open the throttle and feel the thrill speeding through the iconic bay with great views of Tampa?

-Your guide will be with you, pointing out attractions like Fort de Soto Park, and will help you spot local wildlife like dolphins and manatees in the waters below.
+There’s a guide to point out attractions like Fort de Soto Park, and will help you spot local wildlife like dolphins and manatees in the waters below.